Pouzor/freebox_player/README.md

 Based on pure-python library, this custom component enables remote control on your Freebox Player devices.

-This component is tested on Freebox Delta, but should work too on FreeBox Revolution, mini and crystal (feedsback will be appreciated)
+This component is tested on Freebox Delta, but should work too on Freebox Revolution and Crystal (feedsback will be appreciated).

+It's doesn't works on Freebox mini 4K.
+This one doesn't have a remote code.

 ## Features
 * Supports On / Off